Diastat AcuDial; Diastat Pediatric; diazePAM Intensol; Valium

 - Make sure you have the right liquid; there is more than one strength.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

 - Use the dropper that comes with this drug to measure the drug.

-- Do not give more than 5 times in a month or more than once every 5 days.
+- Do not use more than 5 times in a month or more than once every 5 days.

 - Check to make sure the right dose is locked in.
 You will see a green ready band.

-- Call the doctor right away if your child keeps having seizures for 15 minutes after you give this drug, unless the doctor has told you to do something else.
+- Call the doctor right away if you keep having seizures for 15 minutes after you give this drug, unless your doctor has told you to do something else.

 - It is given as a shot into a muscle or vein.

 - If you take this drug on a regular basis, take a missed dose as soon as you think about it.